 Instructions

-- Preheat the oven to 350°F. Line the bottom of a 9" square or 9 or 10" round with parchment paper or butter and flour the pan
+- Preheat the oven to 350 °F. Line the bottom of a 9" square or 9 or 10" round pan with parchment paper or butter and flour the pan.

 Topping

-- Toss the mango slices with the brown sugar, lime zest and lime juice.
+- Toss the mango slices with 8 oz brown sugar, finely grated zest and juice from 1 lime.
 Allow to macerate for 30 minutes to an hour.
 Drain the mango and reserve the juices.

-- Combine the mango juice with the butter in a small saucepan and bring the mixture to a boil.
+- Combine the mango juice with 2 oz unsalted butter in a small saucepan and bring the mixture to a boil.
 Allow to boil for 1-2 minutes to thicken.
 You should end up with about 1 cup of caramel.

 - Pour the warm caramel into the prepared pan.
 Arrange the mango slices in an attractive pattern onto the caramel.
 Place the pan in the freezer while preparing the batter.